 State Government Taxes

-State governments can also levy a taxes on certain goods to maintain their financial requirements.
-The tax rate may differ from goods to goods and in various states with VAT included into it which is a great revenue generator for the states.
-This is why certain goods have a different price in different states.
+State governments could also levy taxes on certain goods to maintain their financial requirements.
+The tax rate could differ from goods to goods and in various states with VAT included into it, which was a great revenue generator for the states.
+This is why certain goods had a different price in different states.
+(State excise and VAT on alcoholic liquor, and VAT on petroleum products, continue even after GST.)

 Sales Tax Exemptions

-Certain exemptions are prescribed into certain goods by various states to avoid double taxation:
+Certain exemptions were prescribed for certain goods by various states to avoid double taxation:

-• Reselling of goods is exempted from taxes if the seller has state resale certificate.
+• Reselling of goods was exempted from taxes if the seller had a state resale certificate.

-• A list of essential and local products are exempted from sales tax.
+• A list of essential and local products was exempted from sales tax.

-• Products sold to charities and schools are exempted from tax liabilities.
+• Products sold to charities and schools were exempted from tax liabilities.

 Sales Tax Calculation

-Calculating sales tax is complicated, all one need to know is the right formula.
+Calculating sales tax was complicated; all one needed to know was the right formula.

 Total Sales Tax = Cost of item x Sales tax rate

-The essential point needs to remember while calculating sales tax is:
+The essential points to remember while calculating sales tax were:

-• It might vary from state to state needs to be paid according to the particular state and city.
+• It could vary from state to state and had to be paid according to the particular state and city.

-• For multiple items, the tax will be calculated after adding all of them.
+• For multiple items, the tax was calculated after adding all of them.

 tax_calculator-10 image